nervosnetwork/rfcs/rfcs/0052-extensible-udt/0052-extensible-udt.md

 If the `owner_script` in witness isn’t none and its blake2b hash is the same as the owner lock script hash in `args`, this script will be run as an extension script.
 If the script returns success, `is_owner_mode` is set to true.
 Note, the `owner_signature` field can be used by this owner script.
-Usually, a valid signature can be placed here.
 When tokens are minted, the `owner_script` and `owner_signature` can be set to some proper values.
 When tokens are transferred, they can be set to none.

 ### **xUDT Data**